-Then, we assume that at a latter stage, the quantum state of the matter fields reaches a stage whereby the corresponding state for the gravitational D.O.F. is forbidden, and a quantum collapse of the matter field wave function is triggered by some unknown physical mechanism.
-In this manner the state resulting from the collapse of the quantum state of the matter fields needs not to share the symmetries of the initial state.
-After the collapse, the gravitational D.O.F. are assumed to be, once more, accurately described by Einstein's semi-classical equation.
-However as $ \langle \hat{T}_{\mu\nu} \rangle $ for the new state, needs not have the symmetries of the pre-collapse state, we are led to a geometry that generically will no longer be homogeneous and isotropic.
+Then, we assume that, at a later stage, the quantum state of the matter fields reaches a stage whereby the corresponding state for the gravitational DOF is forbidden, and a quantum collapse of the matter field wave function is triggered by some unknown physical mechanism.
+In this manner, the state resulting from the collapse of the quantum state of the matter fields does not need to share the symmetries of the initial state.
+After the collapse, the gravitational DOF are assumed to be, once more, accurately described by Einstein's semiclassical equation.
+However, as $ \bra \hat{T}_{\mu \nu} \ket$for the new state does not need to have the symmetries of the precollapse state, we are led to a geometry that, generically, will no longer be homogeneous and isotropic.

-The starting point of the specific analysis is the same as the standard picture, i.e. the action of a scalar field coupled to gravity:
+The starting point of the specific analysis is the same as the standard picture, i.e., the action of a scalar field coupled to gravity: